godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 .. image:: /img/visual_script1.png

-In fact, Visual Scripting integrates so well to Godot that It's hard to believe it was added only in version 3.0.
+In fact, Visual Scripting integrates so well to Godot that it's hard to believe it was added only in version 3.0.
 This is because, when editing, the rest of Godot panels and docks act like a palette from where you can drag and drop all sorts of information to the script canvas: